When it comes to breast health, women should explore safe Breast Health Study alternatives….ones with NO RADIATION.

 - These discharges are due to the production of fluid by normal breast cells in response to hormones.

 Breast Thermography uses NO RADIATION and is 100% safe and painless.
 Since it is a preventative screening, no referral is necessary.
-All interpretations at Medical Thermography Associates are read by Board Certified MD’s only .
+All interpretations at Northeast Thermography Medical Imaging Center are read by Board Certified MD’s only .

 Please print and complete this form prior to your breast health screening: